 Garlic Scape Pesto Recipe (with Chard)

-Garlic Scape Pesto with Chard is a delicious combination of ingredients, without the too-garlicky flavor that garlic scape pesto can sometimes have!
+This Garlic Scape Pesto Recipe adds Swiss Chard to avoid the too-garlicky flavor that pesto made from Garlic Scapes can sometimes have!

 Years ago I discovered garlic scapes and made some Garlic Scape Pesto.
-I liked the pesto I made with garlic scapes well enough, but they’re such a strongly-flavored ingredient that this year when my friend Margarethe gave me some garlic scapes that she’d gotten in her CSA box, I thought it would be fun to try combining them in pesto with something else.
+I liked the pesto I made with garlic scapes well enough, but they’re such a strongly-flavored ingredient that this year when my friend Margarethe gave me some garlic scapes that she’d gotten in her CSA box, I thought it would be fun to try making a Garlic Scape Pesto Recipe that combined garlic scapes with something else.